jstuder3/yuh_finance_calendar/README.md

 # yuh_finance_calendar

 Use this to turn a Yuh Account Overview PDF into calendar entries for use with different services.
+Note: This still works as of October 2024, but Yuh has recently added CSV file exports, so there would be a much more straightforward way to add expenses than by dissecting PDFs.
+Better late than never, thanks Yuh ;)

 ## Example
 ---------------